 Select Board Members annually and fill vacancies as needed;

-Establish policies for Continuum of Care operations including but not limited to written standards for providing homeless assistance, code of conduct that includes conflict of interest, recusal, and terms of assistance;
+Establish policies for Continuum of Care operations including but not limited to written standards for providing homeless assistance;

 Ensure the Board’s obligations and responsibilities are performed successfully, whether conducted directly by the Board or delegated/assigned to other entities;

-Establish plans for reducing and ending homelessness in the Region:

-Set regional goals and priorities for ending homelessness, including but not limited to HUD CoC and ESG targets;
+Monitor the achievement of the goals and measures identified within the Regional Community Action Plan to Prevent and End Homelessness in San Diego;

-Use data to inform planning processes, decisions, setting appropriate system level and program level performance and local and regional goals;
+Use data to inform planning processes, make decisions, and set appropriate system and program level performance goals at local and regional levels;

+Ensure relevant organizations, funders and projects serving sub-populations of people who are homeless are represented in planning and decision making;

+Build community awareness and collaboration to meet the diverse needs of all people experiencing homelessness;

-Review, update, and approve annual Charter.
+Review, update, and approve annual Charter, which is further described in CoC Board Policy #4: Updates to Governance Charter (Appendix H);

-Issue an annual report of homelessness in the region.
+Issue an annual report of homelessness in the region;

-Designate through an MOU a CoC Lead Agency to act as the Collaborative Applicant and Administrative Entity, a single Homeless Management Information System (HMIS) lead agency to operate the regional HMIS, and a Coordinated Entry System (CES) lead agency.
+Designate through an MOU a CoC Lead Agency to act as the Collaborative Applicant and Administrative Entity, a single Homeless Management Information System (HMIS) lead agency to operate the regional HMIS, and a Coordinated Entry System (CES) lead agency; and

-Establish priorities for funding that comes to the Continuum of Care, for funding for the region andat minimum for the HUD NOFO:
+Establish regional funding priorities for funding that comes to the Continuum of Care, at minimum for the HUD NOFO

-Authorize grant applications, raise and allocate funds, and approve sustainability plans.

 With regard to CoC matters, the Board should hold at least four (4) open and public meetings per year, and should endeavor to operate in an open and transparent manner to the extent practicable.
+In those rare instances in which a Board member is unable to attend a meeting, the Board member may designate a proxy.
+Board member proxies are identified at the time of application to the Board, as defined in CoC Board Policy #6: Board Member Proxies (Appendix H).

+4.2.4 Board Policies

+Advisory Board policies complement the Governance Charter and outline practices of the Board that are not included within the Governance Charter.
+All Board Policies are incorporated by reference in the Governance Charter, and are contained in Appendix H.

+As part of the annual Charter review, the Governance Advisory Committee shall identify if there are any additional Advisory Board policies that are needed.
+The development of Board Policies is further described in CoC Board Policy 3: Board Policy Development

-Board Officers
+4.2.5 Board Officers